CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: CodecNeRF

 \subsection{Multi-resolution triplanes}

 The previous works ~\cite{muller2022instantngp, kplanes_2023, lindell2022bacon, kuznetsov2021neumip, hu2023trimiprf, nam2024mipgrid} have shown that using a multi-resolution representation efficiently encodes spatial features at different scales.
 It encourages spatial smoothness across different scales, superior convergence, and better accuracy.
-Building upon these observations, employing different spatial resolutions would help reduce the number of features stored at the highest resolution, thus allowing for additional compression of our model.
-Given this motivation, we propose a hierarchical 3D-aware convolution block, $\texttt{triplane}_\psi$, that generates a multi-resolution triplane revised from the one introduced in ~\cite{wang2022rodin}.
-It introduces rolled-out tri-planes that attend to all components from the relevant rows and columns, enabling cross-plane feature interaction.
+Building upon these observations, we propose a hierarchical 3D-aware convolution block, $\texttt{triplane}_\psi$, that generates a multi-resolution triplanes revised from the one introduced in ~\cite{wang2022rodin, wu2023sin3dm}.
+It introduces rolled-out triplanes that attend to all components from the relevant rows and columns, enabling cross-plane feature interaction.